nmslib/nmslib/python_bindings/parameters.md

 points, but the number of points included in other layers is defined by the parameter ``mult`` (see the HNSW paper for details).

-Furthermore, in the case of HNSW, there is a trade-off between retrieval perfor- mance and indexing time related to the choice of the pruning heuristic (controlled by the parameter ``delaunay_type``).
+Second, there is a trade-off between retrieval performance and indexing time related to the choice of the pruning heuristic (controlled by the parameter ``delaunay_type``).
 Specifically, by default ``delaunay_type`` is equal to 1.
 Using delaunay type=1 improves performance—especially at high recall values (> 80%) at the expense of longer indexing times.
 Therefore, for lower recall values, we recommend using ``delaunay_type=0``.

-Finally, HNSW has the parameter ``post``, which defines the amount (and type) of postprocessing applied to the constructed graph.
+Third, HNSW has the parameter ``post``, which defines the amount (and type) of postprocessing applied to the constructed graph.
 The default value is 0, which means non postprocessing.
 Additional options are 1 and 2 (2 means more postprocessing).

+Fourth, there is a pesky design descision that an index does not necessarily contain the data points, which are loaded separately.
+HNSW, chooses to include data points into the index in several important cases, which include the dense spaces for the Euclidean and the cosine distance.
+These optimized indices are created automatically whenever possible.
+However, this behavior can be overriden by setting the parameter ``skip_optimized_index`` to 1.